yuexinw6057/Todo-Planner-list-2021/README.md

 # SEP11 Freedom Project
 By Kayla Weng

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about advance web designing with the code language Javascript.
+The purpose of this blog is to document the progress and process that it took for me to get to my finish product.
+Since the first day I started to now.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+In this project, I will be making a local To-do/Planner list.
+User will be able to view their past to-do's even if the browser is closed.
+This blog will walk through my process of independently studying JSON and API in order to make my local to-do list.

 ## Links